 “I didn’t feel brave at all.
-I was terrified.
+I was scared.
 But not of moving overseas alone and not of what would happen once I got there.
-I was terrified of the alternative – of staying in one place.”
+I was terrified of the alternative.”

 I said those words aloud roughly a year ago while sitting in Vancouver Airport.
 I’d spent no more than four days on holiday in Canada and hadn’t stopped to think about how much it had all ‘just clicked’ until that moment.